 Provisioning has failed.
-From the Dashboard > Tasks page in Okta, you see the following error: "Automatic provisioning of user John Doe to app Salesforce.com failed: The credentials used to connect to the API were invalid; please check your configuration".
+From the Okta, you see the following error: "Automatic provisioning of user John Doe to app Salesforce.com failed: The credentials used to connect to the API were invalid; please check your configuration".page in

 This could be due to the third-party admin account reaching a password expiration, or the password was changed and not updated in Okta.
 It could even be that the third-party admin accounts username was changed or the account has been disabled.